Citation, DOI and article data

 - larger cholesterol polyps tend to be hypoechoic

-- small polyps are adherent to the wall and a smooth
+- small polyps may be adherent to the wall and smooth

 - larger lesions tend to be pedunculated and granular in outline

-Adenomas on the other hand tend to be larger, solitary, more often sessile with internal vascularity and of intermediate echogenicity.
-It is not possible to distinguish an adenoma from an adenocarcinoma 6-9.
+Adenomas, on the other hand, tend to be larger, solitary, more often sessile with internal vascularity, and of intermediate echogenicity.
+It is impossible to confidently distinguish an adenoma from an adenocarcinoma 6-8.

-CT is often unable to detect small lesions.
-Larger polyps will appear as soft tissue density projections into the lumen of the bladder, and demonstrate enhancement similar to that of the rest of the gallbladder.
-More intense enhancement should be viewed with suspicion, as it is more commonly associated with malignancy.
+CT is often unable to detect small gallbladder polyps.
+Larger polyps will appear as soft tissue attenuation projections into the lumen of the gallbladder and will demonstrate enhancement similar to that of the rest of the gallbladder.
+More intense enhancement should be viewed with suspicion, as it is associated with increased vascularity in malignancy.

 Treatment and prognosis